kalekundert/bind_dna/notebook/20190419_validate_exonuclease_assay/validate_exonuclease_assay.rst

    - But I can accommodate cDNA display as well by using the right nuclease with the right phosphorylation (e.g. T7 exonuclease).

+- I can control the effective concentration of the protein at its target site by changing the length of the linker.

+   - It's probably possible to calculate effective concentrations analytically using the worm-like chain or Gaussian random walk models, although I'd need to understand the models better than I do now (or get a collaborator).
+Alternatively, I could also just simulate random walks.

+   - For cDNA display, this would be complicated by the fact that the linker would have both dsDNA, ssDNA, and maybe PEG components.

 Disadvantages:

 - Indirect measurement of binding.